Computing Resources for Students

 Dabble Lab maker space

-Hours: Mon - Fri 1 p.m. to midnight (closed during winter and spring breaks)
+Hours: 1 p.m.–midnight daily (closed during winter and spring breaks)

 Location: Maple Hall